Lieb-Schultz-Mattis-Type and Laughlin-Type Argument for the Quantum Hall Effect in Lattice Fermions with Spiral Boundary Conditions

 without any geometric parameters in contrast to Eq. (\ref{TUT.1a}).
 This means that the LSM-type argument under SBCs leads to the QHE condition $\phi\nu-\rho\in\mathbb{Z}$ {\it directly}, without passing through the intermediate relation $L_2(\phi\nu-\rho)\in\mathbb{Z}$.

 {\it --Summary and Discussion--}

-In this work, we have derived the condition for the appearance of the quantum Hall effect (QHE) in 2D lattice systems $\phi \nu - \rho \in \mathbb{Z}$, by means of a Lieb-Schultz-Mattis (LSM)-type and Laughlin-type argument.
+In this work, we have derived the condition for the appearance of the integer quantum Hall effect (QHE) in 2D lattice systems with arbitrary interactions, namely $\phi \nu - \rho \in \mathbb{Z}$, by means of a Lieb-Schultz-Mattis (LSM)-type and Laughlin-type argument.
 By introducing the \textit{spiral boundary conditions} (SBCs), we have successfully eliminated the artificial dependence on the system width $L_2$ that arises in the conventional argument based on periodic boundary conditions (PBCs).
-Under the SBC, the 2D lattice can be mapped onto an extended 1D chain, so that explicit dependence on the cross section can be avoided, and the effects of flux insertion in different directions can be treated on equal footing.
+Under the SBC, the 2D lattice can be mapped onto an extended 1D chain, so that explicit dependence on the system's cross section is avoided, and the effects of flux insertion in different directions are treated on equal footing.
 This construction provides a more transparent physical picture of the quantization of the Hall conductance in lattice fermion systems.

-The key to this approach is that the spatial directions of the external force and the response can be manipulated by a factor of the system size as in Eqs.~(\ref{constraint_SBC})-(\ref{mTrans_SBC}), and (\ref{FT.2}), thereby allowing the flux insertion process to be represented without introducing any redundant parameters.
+The key to this approach is that the spatial directions of the external force and the response can be controlled by a factor of the system size as in Eqs.~(\ref{constraint_SBC})-(\ref{mTrans_SBC}), and (\ref{FT.2}), thereby allowing the flux insertion process to be represented without introducing any redundant parameters.
 Consequently, the condition $\phi\nu - \rho \in \mathbb{Z}$ emerges directly from the magnetic translation symmetry, demonstrating that the quantization of the Hall conductance can be understood purely from symmetry and topology, without relying on explicit band-structure calculations.

+Although we emphasize the advantages of the 1D description by SBCs, the system remains physically equivalent to the 2D lattice, and hoppings in the $x_2$ direction still appear as long-range hopping terms $c^\dag_{j+L_1}\e^{\i\theta_{j}^2}c^{\mathstrut}_{j} +\mbox{H.c.}$ in the 1D chain representation.
+Thus, cutting the torus under SBCs removes not only the bond on the 1D chain, but also $L_1$ long-range bonds as shown in Fig.~\ref{fig:unit_SBC}.
+Therefore, compared with PBCs, the number of removed bonds differs only by one, which does not affect the physics in the thermodynamic limit.
+Hence, the edge-state properties under the two boundary conditions are essentially the same, and Laughlin's relation holds in both cases.